weavedb/weavedb/docs/docs/query-api/admin-write.md

 <!-- /docs/permissions/schemas.md -->
 ## setSchema

-Set a schema to a collection
+Set a data schema to a collection

 ```js
 const schema = {